 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.

-Italian bachelor's degree programs are split into a three-year introductory program followed by an optional and more specialized two-year program.
+Italian bachelor's degree programs are split into a three-year introductory program (Laurea Triennale) followed by an optional and more specialized two-year program (Laurea Magistrale).
 Depending on the level of the courses you take, expectations, prerequisites, and course arrangements can vary widely.
 Introductory (first- and second-year) courses, especially in popular subjects, tend to have larger enrollments than those in the third and later years.
-Many advanced degree program courses are structured on a small scale or as seminars.
+Many advanced degree program (Laurea Magistrale) courses are structured on a small scale or as seminars.